Q. How long does a personal injury case take to settle?

 - 7 weeks was the fastest we ever settled a case (for the entire insurance policy).

-- Other cases may be settled within 12-24 months.
+- After a lawsuit is filed, cases may be settled within 12-24 months.

 - After that, cases don’t usually settle until it’s close to the trial date.
-The time it takes to get to trial is typically 3.5 years to 5 years.
+The time it takes to get to trial is typically 3.5 years to 5 years from the date of your accident.

 Of course, we will try to move your case as fast as possible.
 Not only do you need the money but we would also rather get the money sooner than later.
 That’s why we will push to have your deposition done if the defendant isn’t available.
 It can save 6-12 months of delaying tactics.